Why Income Protection Might Be a Better Choice Than Workers Compensation

 Acts of war and terrorism

-Injuries or illnesses resulting from war are often excluded due to being too unpredictable and are broad in scope for standard insurance coverage.
+Income protection typically excludes injuries or illnesses resulting from war, as these situations are too unpredictable and broad for standard insurance coverage.

 Criminal activities